CeilidhWelsh/CeilidhWelsh.github.io/_pages/cv.md

 ---

 ### Public Sector Roles
-_Experience on the frontline of healthcare services and behind the scenes to ensure high-quality patient care _
+_Experience on the frontline of healthcare services and behind the scenes to ensure high-quality patient care_
 1. A&E receptionist (2018 - 2020); managed critical and high-pressure tasks working across medical teams
 2. Software Tester NHS (2018); tested four bespoke software systems before implementation across the NHS
 3. Medical Physics Departments (2018 and 2019); developed safety protocols across two NHS trusts

 ### Private Sector – Grace and Green, Period Dignity Team (2021-2023)
-_Experience in a menstrual health start-up delivering resources to UK educational institutes and organisations _
+_Experience in a menstrual health start-up delivering resources to UK educational institutes and organisations_
   * Designed and delivered workshops on menstrual equity across UK Universities
   * Developed and launched free-to-access educational materials for UK organisations and businesses

+# Volunteering Interests and Experiences
+---

+## Women’s and Non-Binary Student Officer, Darwin College (Nov 2021 - Nov 2022)
+_Represented and advocated for women/non-binary students, promoting gender, inclusivity, and accessibility_
+  * Raised £1000 for Breast Cancer Awareness, organised and promoted intercollegiate Pink Week events
+  * Supported and communicated with students to navigate with sexual harassment and menstruation policies
+  * Collaborated with students, activists, and University staff to tackle barriers, ensure accountability, and promote gender-inclusive policies
+  * Representative on the College Equity, Diversity, and Inclusion Committee, contributing to Darwin Colleges Strategic Plans and third-party EDI assessment

+## Cambridge Period Project Member and Ambassador (Oct 2020 - Nov 2022)
+_Promoted policy changes, advocated for menstrual equity, and secured £550 sustainability grant_
+  * Co-wrote an open letter advocating for menstrual product provision, resulting in College policy changes
+  * Organised and co-led an intercollegiate ‘Sustainable Periods Workshop’, initiating the Cambridge Zero Students Societies Climate Fund
+  * Fundraised and collected over 500 menstrual products for local schools and community centres

+### Patient Representative for the Juvenile Diabetes Research Foundation (Jan 2016 – Ongoing)
+_Providing the patient perspective on documents and software for research institutions, companies, and charities_
+  * Reviewing manuscripts, funding documents, evaluating AI tools and new software developments for diabetes patients, and feeding back to researchers the patient perspective